-Here’s a example: “Hey Jeffrey, you fly all the time.
+Here’s an example: “Hey Jeffrey, you fly all the time.
 I’m going to Dallas.
-What airlines should I fly?”
+What airline should I fly?”
 Three options will occur.
 You will either get…

 2. Nothing: Well, I dunno, they’re all about the same.

 Here’s an example of the whisper down the lane version: “Hey Bill, I’m going to Dallas.
-Do you know which airlines I should fly?”
+Do you know which airline I should fly?”
 Three options will occur.
 You will either get…

-1. A referral: “You know Sally, my friend Jeffrey says USAir is the greatest, and he flies all the time.”
+1. A referral: “You know Sally, my friend Jeffrey says American Airlines is the greatest, and he flies all the time.”

 2. Nothing: “Well, I dunno, they’re all about the same.”

-3. A reverse referral: I’ve heard all kinds of bad stories about USAir.
+3. A reverse referral: I’ve heard all kinds of bad stories about American Airlines.
 I’d say, pick anyone but them.

 NOTE WELL.
 If the experience was good, the customer may not proactively say something, but if the experience was bad, you can bet your last dollar they’ll bring up the story in the first 5 minutes of a conversation and depending on the severity of the displeasure, sometimes in the first 5 seconds.